phate3/coie/README.md

 Definitions for the contractual construction / built environment information exchanges relating to physical real world assets.

-(This schema has been developed with respect to BS1192:4, ISO 19650 and any UK annexes)
+(This schema is being developed with respect to BS1192:4, ISO 19650 and any UK annexes)

 ## Features